-The contest aims to bring attention to Mental Health Awareness Month in May and to help fight mental health stigma.
-This year’s theme is “Why Does Mental Health Matter to You?”
+The contest aims to bring attention to Mental Health Awareness Month in May and to help fight mental health stigma through the contest’s theme, “Why Does Mental Health Matter to You?”

 Submissions will be judged on originality, creativity and how well they express the contest theme.
 Winners from each category and age group will receive prizes and have their work displayed and published on the Texas Mental Health Creative Arts Contest website.